 Is Gluten Free Healthier?

 Without a doubt, if you are celiac or gluten sensitive, you will feel healthier after eliminating gluten from your diet.
 Interestingly, many people claim they feel better after changing their diet.
 In fact, a study by NCBI identified that 86% of individuals who believed themselves gluten intolerant were not.
-In other words, they convinced themselves that they feel better avoiding all wheat products.
+In other words, they convince themselves that they feel better avoiding all wheat products.

 The diet of people in Asian countries is predominately rice, vegetables, and fish - all gluten free choices.
 Many consider it to be a healthier diet than that of western countries.
 That being said, soy sauce does contain gluten and is the most common ingredient used in Asian cooking.
 And it is a big part of other sauces - hoisin, teriyaki, black bean and wasabi – to name only a few.